-This prospectus relates to up to 2,170,864 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they exercise their right to convert their Series One Preferred Units of Boston Properties Limited Partnership, our operating partnership, into common units of Boston Properties Limited Partnership, tender such common units for cash, and we exercise our right to issue common stock to them instead of cash.
-Boston Properties Limited Partnership originally issued these Series One Preferred Units to the selling stockholders in connection with our June 30, 1998 acquisition of a portfolio of properties in Princeton and East Brunswick, New Jersey, known as the Carnegie Center Portfolio.
+This prospectus relates to up to 577,817 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they tender their common units of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to them instead of cash.
+Boston Properties Limited Partnership originally issued these units in connection with our acquisition of three office buildings located at the Carnegie Center in Princeton, New Jersey.
 In connection with this acquisition, we entered into a registration rights and lock-up agreement with the selling stockholders.
-Under the terms of that agreement, the selling stockholders could not tender for redemption the common units into which their Series One Preferred Units are convertible until after July 11, 1999.
+Under the terms of that agreement, the selling stockholders could not tender their units for redemption until after March 11, 2001.
 We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights and lock-up agreement.
 Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholders.

-Pursuant to the Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership, as amended, holders of Series One Preferred Units of Boston Properties Limited Partnership may convert the \$34 per unit liquidation preference of such Series One Preferred Units into common units of Boston Properties Limited Partnership at a conversion price of \$38.25, and then tender such common units for cash equal to the value of an equivalent number of shares of our common stock.
-In lieu of delivering cash, however, we may, at our option, choose to acquire any common units so tendered by issuing common stock in exchange for the common units.
-The common stock will be exchanged for common units on a one-for-one basis.
-The conversion ratio of 0.88889 of a common unit for each Series One Preferred Unit and the exchange ratio of one share of common stock for each common unit may be adjusted to prevent dilution.
+Pursuant to the Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership, as amended, unitholders may tender their common units of Boston Properties Limited Partnership for cash equal to the value of an equivalent number of shares of our common stock.
+In lieu of delivering cash, however, we may, at our option, choose to acquire any units so tendered by issuing common stock in exchange for the units.
+The common stock will be exchanged for units on a one-for-one basis.
+This one-for-one exchange ratio may be adjusted to prevent dilution.